Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Orioles

-On Saturday, Lourdes Gurriel Jr. (.250 batting average in his past 10 games, with two doubles, two home runs, five walks and five RBI) and the Arizona Diamondbacks face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 8:10 PM ET.
+On Sunday, Lourdes Gurriel Jr. (.216 batting average in his past 10 games, with two doubles, two home runs, four walks and five RBI) and the Arizona Diamondbacks play the Baltimore Orioles, whose starting pitcher will be Jack Flaherty.
+First pitch is at 4:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Orioles.

 Lourdes Gurriel Jr. Game Info & Props vs. the Orioles